Weak AC Airflow – Improve Air Conditioner Air Flow

 Replace your filters monthly – you’ve probably heard this one so many times that it seems cliché, but it bears mentioning because it’s so important!
 As air passes through your home, air conditioner system and ductwork, it picks up all kinds of junk.
 The purpose of the filters is to catch this dust and debris so you’re not breathing it in every day.

 Now, no matter how clean you keep your house, you’re always going to have dust and debris moving through your ducts – your air filters are going be catching a lot of it, and as they do, it’s all going to start slowing the airflow.
 This is why it’s so important to change your filters every month – if you don’t, eventually they will become so clogged that air is simply not going to be able to get through.
+Learn more on the importance of indoor air filtration here.

 Changing your filters every month is important for another reason as well – if weak airflow persists in your AC, it can actually cause your air conditioner to freeze, potentially resulting in serious damage.
 Changing your filters is an easy way to prevent this from happening.